giovanniboscu/continuous-section-field/README.md

 ---
 ## 🛠 Installation & Quick Start

-To use the **CSF** engine, it is recommended to use a virtual environment to keep dependencies isolated.
+To use the **CSF** engine, it is recommended to work inside a virtual environment.

 ###  Setup Environment linux & windows
 ```bash
 LINUX